Electricity Prices, markets & analysis

 The European wholesale electricity markets are developing quickly, with liquidity growing across the continent.
 Electricity professionals in this rapidly moving market need access to independent and reliable information to help them make decisions faster.

 At ICIS, we provide expert coverage of the electricity markets in Europe, supplying our customers with the latest over-the-counter price assessments, news, monthly analysis and unrivalled information on the European renewable energy markets.
-Our new German Spot Price Forecast product can also support you with your short term planning.
+Our new European Power Trading Report will give you information on established markets of Europe and a lot more!

 Find out more about our products: